-The General Registrar's Office is to provide opportunities for all qualified citizens of the County of Greene to register to vote; to promote the integrity of the electoral process by maintaining accurate and current voter registration records used in elections; to coordinate elections so they are conducted in a manner that secures the qualified citizen's right to vote and ensures that the results accurately reflect the voter's will.
+The General Registrar's Office provides opportunities for all qualified citizens of the County of Greene to register to vote; to promote the integrity of the electoral process by maintaining accurate and current voter registration records used in elections; to coordinate elections so they are conducted in a manner that secures the qualified citizen's right to vote and ensures that the results accurately reflect the voter's will.

 The Greene County Office of Voter Registration is located at 32 Stanard Street.
-You may register to vote in person.
-Or print an application, fill it out completely and mail it to P.O.
-Box 341, Stanardsville, VA 22973.
+You may register to vote in person, or print an application, fill it out completely and mail it to PO Box 341, Stanardsville, VA 22973.

 Please note: It is only necessary to register to vote one time.
 Your voter registration information will remain on file for future elections.
 If you have a name or address change, it is your responsibility to submit a new registration form.
 A voter's name can be removed from the database if the voter does NOT vote in two consecutive Federal elections.
 (A Federal election occurs every even-numbered year.)